mush42/oy-cms/README.md

 $ pip install oy
 ```

 **Oy** supplies you with a command to scaffold your projects.
-To create a project with the default template, navigate to your project directory and run:
+To create a project with the default template, navigate to your projects directory and run:

 ```bash
 $ oyinit mysite